bernalvarela/customerservice/README.md

 * Docker-compose

 ### Before run
-Before running the project you have to launch the docker images configured in the docker-compose file.<br/>
+Before running the project you have to launch the docker images configured in the docker-compose file.

-* `docker-compose up`<br>
+* `docker-compose up`

 For this project we are using:
 * Postgresql to persistency.
 (Port: 5432, User: postgres, Password: 123)
 * Keycloak for oauth2 authentication.
 (Port: 28080)

 ### Run tests and project
-This project brings maven wrapper that's why we don't need to install it.<br/>
+This project brings maven wrapper that's why we don't need to install it.
-* To run the tests we have to run:<br>
+* To run the tests we have to run:
   * `./mvnw test` This command will launch all the controller, service and repository tests.
-* To run the application we to run:<br>
+* To run the application we to run:
   * `./mvnw spring-boot:run` This command will launch the service in the port 8080.

 The operations and the body content are defined in the [openapi](src%2Fmain%2Fresources%2Fapi.yml) file.